icebreakerone/ib1-technical-docs/docs/ops_guidelines/introduction.md

 ### Creating Access Rules (Introduction)

-To operationalise Data Access conditions above, we propose a system whereby access grants are determined, for each request to the [API](../glossary.md#term-Application-programming-interface) of a [Data Provider](../glossary.md#term-Data-Provider), on the basis of a set of rules defined and published by that [Data Provider](../glossary.md#term-Data-Provider) in the dataset metadata.
+To operationalise Data Access conditions above, the Trust Framework defines a system whereby access grants are determined, for each request to the [API](../glossary.md#term-Application-programming-interface) of a [Data Provider](../glossary.md#term-Data-Provider), on the basis of a set of rules defined and published by that [Data Provider](../glossary.md#term-Data-Provider) in the dataset metadata.

 ### Data Licensing (Introduction)

 A data licence is a legal instrument setting out what a [Data Consumer](../glossary.md#term-Data-Consumer) can do with a particular artefact (e.g. dataset).
 This grants certain ‘capabilities’ to the [Data Consumer](../glossary.md#term-Data-Consumer), comprising a clear expression of things they can do with the artefact.
 Capability grants are accompanied by any obligations that the [Data Consumer](../glossary.md#term-Data-Consumer) must abide by when exercising a capability.
-The capabilities and obligations associated with each [API](../glossary.md#term-Application-programming-interface) call will be converted into a licence through the Open Energy Governance Service ([OEGS](../glossary.md#term-Open-Energy-Governance-Service)).
+The capabilities and obligations associated with each [API](../glossary.md#term-Application-programming-interface) call will be converted into a licence through the Trust Framework Governance Service ([TFGS](../glossary.md#term-Trust-Framework-Governance-Service)).

 [Open Energy](../glossary.md#term-Open-Energy) operates through a range of standardised capability grants and obligations.
 Standardisation includes legal text, ‘human readable’ text and summary notation.
 [Data Providers](../glossary.md#term-Data-Provider) must specify which capabilities